HAWKEYE-Group/UrbanLF/Readme.md

 <br/>

 # News & Updates
-- Jun 20, 2023: Update Light Field Depth Estimation Challenge Result of 2023 LFNAT CVPR Workshop Based on UrbanLF-Syn.
+- Jun 20, 2023: Update Light Field Depth Estimation Challenge Result of 2023 LFNAT CVPR Workshop Based on UrbanLF-Syn dataset.
 - Jan 20, 2023: Non-Lambertian-LF dataset for non-Lambertian light field depth estimation is available.
 - Jan 17, 2023: Benchmark online available.
 - Jan 11, 2023: Upload **UrbanLF-Syn-big-dis light field dataset** to Baiduyun and Google.
 UrbanLF-Syn-big-dis is a large disparity dataset that consists of sampled light fields with a maximum range [−7.09,7.05].
 It shares the same scenes with UrbanLF-Syn.